jicking/JixWebApi/README.md

 ## Architecture
 JixWebApp.Core contains members that are intended to be unit tested and segrated away from the startup web project.
-By design project defined Services encapsulates process logic and is then exposed via web api or razor page.
+By design, project defined Command/Query encapsulates process logic and is then exposed via web api or razor page.

 ## My use case
 For my use case , i scaffold pages and api using enties for prototyping.
-I then create an entity service to encapsulate process logic with unit tests.
+I then create a command or query to encapsulate process logic with unit tests.

 @jicking